Seekatar/assemblyUnloadTest/README.md

 ## Design

+Any use in Main holds the assembly
+Dump inline holds the assembly
+Not wiping the dict on the CollectableAssemblyLoadContext holds the assembly

 Load assemblies
   AssemblyManager<T>()
   Load(into named bucket)
   Unload(bucketName)
   Type Array internally
   Create with Activator on demand <T>Create(name, args)

   Register with DI and then they can inject, or call us on demand << won't that create hard dep in the ServiceLocator?
 So can't unload

 ## Links